 Why might these recommendations change decision-maker behavior?
-I develop a model of bail decision-making in which judges make decisions based on their prediction of pretrial misconduct (a bad outcome) and the perceived costs of pretrial detention and misconduct.
+I develop a model in which judges make bail decisions based on pretrial misconduct predictions and the perceived costs of pretrial detention and misconduct.
 I demonstrate how introducing algorithmic recommendations changes judge behavior under two distinct theories.
-The first theory is that recommendations only impact decision-maker predictions of misconduct (as conventional wisdom assumes).
-The second theory is that recommendations can change the cost of misconduct because visible mistakes (e.g., a rearrest) become less costly for judges whose decisions adhere to recommendations and more costly for judges whose decisions deviate from them.
-(Decision-makers are less liable for mistakes when they go along with recommendations but more liable when they go against recommendations.)
+The first theory is that recommendations only impact decision-maker predictions of misconduct, as conventional wisdom assumes.
+The second theory is that recommendations can change incentives because they impact liability.
+In particular, visible mistakes become less costly to judges when their decisions adhere to recommendations.
 The two theories generate dueling testable predictions in the Kentucky empirical setting.
-If recommendations only change predictions, the new recommendations should have no effects on bail setting (because algorithmic predictions were already available to judges).
-But if recommendations change costs, then lenient bail should have increased for lower-risk cases (because they became newly covered by lenient recommendations).
+If recommendations only change predictions, the new recommendations should have no effects on bail setting.
+If recommendations change costs, then lenient bail should have increased for lower-risk cases.